-(c) The Blum, Texas warehouse is separate from the main Blum manufacturing campus.
+(a) The Blum, Texas warehouse is separate from the main Blum manufacturing campus.

 We own our principal domestic manufacturing site, which is located in Mount Braddock, Pennsylvania.
 We currently lease our primary domestic shooting site, which is located in Dunbar, Pennsylvania, and we also have license and risk allocation agreements relating to the use of a secondary shooting site, Coolspring, that is located within a few miles of the Mount Braddock facility.
 The shooting site in Dunbar and the nearby secondary shooting site support our Mount Braddock facility.
-The lease for the Dunbar property will expire on December 15, 2020, but we have options to renew the lease which would then extend through December 15, 2029.
+The lease for the Dunbar property will expire on December 15, 2025, but we have options to renew the lease which would then extend through December 15, 2029.
 The license and risk allocation agreements will expire on March 31, 2023.

 NobelClad owns a manufacturing site in Liebenscheid, Germany as well as a mine used as a shooting site in Dillenburg, Germany.
 We lease buildings and land around the mine to ensure access to the shooting site.
 The leases associated with the Dillenburg shooting site expire August 31, 2021.
-NobelClad owns the building housing its sales and administrative office in Rivesaltes, France.
+NobelClad leases the building housing its sales and administrative office in Perpignan, France.

 Location Property Type Property Size Owned/ Leased Expiration Date of Lease (if applicable) Mt.
 Braddock, Pennsylvania (a) Clad plate manufacturing and administration office Land: 14 acres Buildings: 101,300 sq. ft.
 Owned Dunbar, Pennsylvania Clad plate shooting site Land: 322 acres Buildings: 15,960 sq. ft.
-Leased December 15, 2020, with renewal options through December 15, 2029 Cool Spring, Pennsylvania Clad plate shooting site 1,200,000 sq. ft.
-Leased March 31, 2023, with renewal options through December 31, 2028 Rivesaltes, France (b) Clad plate manufacturing, sales and administration office Land: 6.6 acres Buildings: 49,643 sq. ft.
-Owned Tautavel, France (c) Clad shooting site 109 acres Owned Dillenburg, Germany Clad plate shooting site 11.4 acres Owned 31,345 sq. ft.
-Leased August 31, 2021 Würgendorf, Germany (d) Manufacturing Land: 24.6 acres Owned Storehouse 174 and 265: 2,756 sq. ft.
+Leased December 15, 2025, with renewal options through December 15, 2029 Cool Spring, Pennsylvania Clad plate shooting site 1,200,000 sq. ft.
+Leased March 31, 2023, with renewal options through December 31, 2028 Tautavel, France (c) Clad shooting site 109 acres Owned Dillenburg, Germany Clad plate shooting site 11.4 acres Owned 31,345 sq. ft.
+Leased August 31, 2021 Würgendorf, Germany (c) Manufacturing Land: 24.6 acres Owned Storehouse 174 and 265: 2,756 sq. ft.
 Leased December 31, 2020 with renewal options through December 31, 2025 Building: 34,251 sq. ft.
 Owned Liebenscheid, Germany Manufacturing Land: 10.47 acres Buildings: 125,394 sq. ft.
 Owned

-(a) The Mt.
-Braddock, Pennsylvania location is also used as a manufacturing and distribution center for our DynaEnergetics business segment.
+(a) Prior to January 10, 2020, the Mt.
+Braddock, Pennsylvania location was also used as a manufacturing and distribution center for our DynaEnergetics business segment.
+Beginning on January 10, 2020, it was used as solely a distribution center for our DynaEnergetics business segment

-- (b) NobelClad has entered into a sales agreement with a buyer for the Rivesaltes, France manufacturing plant, and the sale is expected to close during the first quarter of 2019. - (c) Though NobelClad is no longer performing manufacturing activities in France, it owns this land in order to have access to a redundant shooting site. - (d) In connection with the purchase of the manufacturing facility in Liebenscheid, Germany, NobelClad ceased use of the manufacturing facility in Würgendorf, Germany in the first quarter of 2015.
+(b) Though NobelClad is no longer performing manufacturing activities in France, it owns this land in order to have access to a redundant shooting site.

+(c) In connection with the purchase of the manufacturing facility in Liebenscheid, Germany, NobelClad ceased use of the manufacturing facility it owns in Würgendorf, Germany in the first quarter of 2015.